Hi. I'm Deborah Shadovitz. Friends, clients, fellow travelers, and readers call me Deb.

 Be sure to leave your # and email address.

 When online, I'll see your words as text and can listen to your message.
-But if you don't leave a message I'll assume it's a wrong number call and will not call you back.
+If you don't leave a message I will not call you back.

 When possible, this forwards to my current cell phone.